pipacs/o2/README.md

 Once set, O2SettingsStore takes ownership of the QSettings object.

 **Note:** If you do not specify a storage object to use, O2 will create one by default (which QSettings based), and use it.
 In such a case, a default encryption key is used for encrypting the data.

+### Extra OAuth Tokens
+Some OAuth service providers provide additional information in the access token response.
+Eg: Twitter returns 2 additional tokens in it's access token response - *screen_name* and *user_id*.

+O2 provides all such tokens via the property - *extraTokens*.
+You can query this property after a successful OAuth exchange, i.e after the *linkingSucceeded()* signal has been emitted.